 All documentation will be verified.
 Therefore, candidates must also ensure there are no outstanding fees to any Educational Institute as it may prevent their verification from being successful.

 The Department of Transport internships application online is available for download here.
 However, open programs and more detail pertaining their internships are available on the Department’s Careers Page.
 Candidates must please clearly indicate the internship they are applying for, as well as the area, town or city.

 Candidates are reminded to complete the form in full, it must be legible and signed.
 All documentation must be certified and also attached to the application.
 Ensure your contact details, references and qualifications are up-to-date on your curriculum vitae.
 A signed and certified letter of unemployment from the Commissioner of Oaths must accompany your application as well.
 This letter must also state that you have not previously been part of a similar internship and what your interest within this field is.

 The Department will verify all qualifications and documentation.
 Candidates must ensure they have their own accommodation and transport.
 It is, therefore, recommended to apply within the area you live.
 Candidates can submit all their documentation with the application to the nearest Department of Transport office in their area.

 Department of Transport Internships Closing Dates

-The closing date for internship applications will vary in accordance to the position and area within the department.
+The closing date for internship applications will vary in accordance with the position and area within the department.
 Most of the internships provided by this department usually close during September and October, to allow internships to begin with the start of the following year.
-If you have not heard anything within 30 to 45 days after closing of the applications, you can assume the application was unsuccessful.
+If you have not heard anything within 30 to 45 days after the closing of the applications, you can assume the application was unsuccessful.